 基于柱状涡流发生器的平直甲板尾流抑制布局研究

-Study of airwake suppression arrangement of flat-deck based on cylindrical vortex generator
+Study of airwake suppression arrangement of flat-deck ships using columnar vortex generators

 • 摘要: